 Horn Professor, Classics

-He has published on Corinna, Euripides, Plutarch, Lucian, Ovid and Juvenal, as well as Nabokov and Dostoyevsky.
-His book, Stage and Stadium: Drama and Athletics in Ancient Greece was published by Weidmann Press in 1999.
-He is also the co-author with Aristoula Georgiadou of Lucian's Science Fiction Novel, True Histories (Leiden: Brill, 1998), an interpretation and commentary of that work.
+He has published articles on Euripides, Corinna, Plutarch, Lucian, Horace, Ovid and Juvenal, as well as on Nabokov and Dostoyevsky.
+His first book, Stage and Stadium: Drama and Athletics in Ancient Greece, was published by Weidmann Press in 1999.
+He is also the co-author with A. Georgiadou of Lucian's Science Fiction Novel, True Histories (Leiden: Brill, 1998), an interpretation and commentary of that work.
 He has edited volumes on Rethinking Sexuality: Foucault and Classical Antiquity (Princeton), Russian Literature and the Classics (Routledge), and Discourse and Ideology in Nabokov's Prose (Routledge).
-A volume called The Sites of Rome: Time, Space, Memory, co-edited with Diana Spencer, was published by Oxford University Press in 2007.
+A volume of essays called The Sites of Rome: Time, Space, Memory, co-edited with Diana Spencer, was published by Oxford University Press in 2007.

 His latest book, The Arena of Satire: Juvenal's Search for Rome (Oklahoma 2016), looks at the connections between satire and the Roman arena, styling the satirist as a literary version of the gladiator who wounds, slices and dismembers his victims, while himself ending up as just one more performer in the imperial spectacle of power and powerlessness.
 The book also treats the "modern Juvenalians" of the 20th century and Prof. Larmour is now engaged in writing a follow-up monograph on these writers (including Evelyn Waugh, Viktor Pelevin, Martin McDonagh and Michel Houellebecq) and a survey of the genre of Juvenalian Satire in modern times.
 Other projects include a long-term investigation of the psychology of contested "border-zones" of the Roman Empire and other imperial powers in mainland Europe and beyond.